skhiggins/ra_guide/README.md

 3. Upcoming presentations.
 Reminders for upcoming presentations, including slide submission deadlines.
 4. Grant deadlines.
 This can be useful both when applying for grants and when submitting grant deliverables.

-Follow the [instructions](https://github.com/clandinq/remindr) to set up remindR in your computer.
+Follow the instructions on the repo to set up remindR in your computer.
 The system is easy to set up, works with Mac OS X and Windows, and can be constantly modified when we’re notified of new deadlines.
 Please confirm with Sean / other PIs whenever you add a deadline to one of the lists.
 Also, it is important to keep track of the log to see that the system is working smoothly, and raise an issue on GitHub whenever there is a coding issue.